nulib/treetop-discovery/src/treetop/functions/build_function/README.md

 # build_function

-A function triggered by a custom CloudFormation Event that build the OSDP UI from source.
+A function triggered by a custom CloudFormation Event that build the Treetop UI from source.

 ## development